crnnr/Damn-Vulnerable-Drone/DVDS-SUPPLYCHAIN-CHALLENGE/developer-machine/README.txt

 ## Getting Started
 - You currently have access as the 'developer' user
-- A cron job is already running every 2 minutes as developer user
-- The build script at /home/developer/bin/build-update.sh controls deployments
-- Modify this script to deploy your malicious RTL module
+- Two automated services are running as root:
+  - Build pipeline: /bin/build-update.sh (every 2 minutes - deploys modules)
+  - Source monitor: /bin/restart-gcs-service.sh (every minute - monitors /sourcecode and restarts containers)
+- The source monitor checks for ANY changes in /sourcecode and automatically deploys them
+- After detecting changes, it automatically restarts ALL containers to load the changes
+- Simply place your malicious code in /sourcecode/ and it will be deployed automatically

+## Important Notes
+- Infrastructure only restarts when source code changes are detected (no more constant restarts)
+- Original ground-control-station files are already in /sourcecode/ground-control-station/
+- Any changes to these files will trigger automatic deployment

 ## Key Directories to Investigate
 - `/home/developer/Documents/` - Documentation and hints
 - `/home/developer/projects/` - Development projects
+- `/sourcecode/` - MONITORED: Any files placed here get deployed automatically
+  - `/sourcecode/ground-control-station/` - Ground control station source code
-- `/home/developer/bin/` - Build scripts and utilities
+  - `/sourcecode/simulator/` - Simulator source code
+  - `/sourcecode/flight-controller/` - Flight controller source code
+  - `/sourcecode/companion-computer/` - Companion computer source code
+  - `/sourcecode/qgc-container/` - QGroundControl container source code
+- `/opt/shared-builds/` - Deployment target for all containers
-- `/home/developer/builds/` - Build artifacts and RTL modules
+- `/builds/` - Build artifacts and RTL modules
+- `/bin/` - Build scripts and utilities

 ## Hints
 Pay attention to sudo permissions - what can you run as root?